magland/jpfiddle/README.md

 [Visit the live site](https://jpfiddle.vercel.app) - under construction.

 To save files to the cloud, you will need a passcode which you can obtain from the author.
 If you do obtain the code, you can redistribute it to your trusted colleagues provided that they are also aware of this request.
 Please point them to this README.
+The passcode may change from time to time.

 This software is build with [React](https://react.dev/), [TypeScript](https://www.typescriptlang.org/), and [Vite](https://vitejs.dev/) and uses [JupyterLite](https://github.com/jupyterlite/jupyterlite), [Pyodide](https://pyodide.org/en/stable/), and [JupyterLab](https://jupyter.org/).
 Related dependencies are [jpfiddle-jupyterlite](https://github.com/magland/jpfiddle-jupyterlite) and [jpfiddle_extension](https://github.com/magland/jpfiddle_extension).